THE ELLIS ACT

 It might be helpful to understand the concept of “Ellising” a building.
 There’s two generally simultaneous actions a landlord must take: (1) evict the tenants and (2) legally remove the building from the rental market.

 Courts have ruled that the tenant’s eviction notice cannot expire before the building is “withdrawn” from the rental market.
 A building is “withdrawn” 120 days (or one year if there is a senior or disabled tenant) after the landlord files a “Notice of Intent To Withdraw Units.”
 During the 120 day period, the withdrawal remains an “intent” and the landlord retains the option of changing his/her mind.
+(However, the re-rental restrictions are set in place for the rent at the time the Notice of Intent to Withdraw Units was filed if a tenant vacates due to the Ellis eviction notice.)
 In 120 days, the intent becomes a fact and the buildings is “Ellised” or “withdrawn” with the Ellis restrictions then filed at the County Recorder.

 The process is as follows:

-1. Landlord issues tenants eviction notice effective 120 days after the landlord files the Notice of Intent (see number 2), and half of the relocation payment.
+1. Landlord issues tenants eviction notice effective 120 days after the landlord files the Notice of Intent (see number 2), and half of the set amount for relocation payments if the amount is larger than the Rental Payment Differential (see the box at the beginning of this page).
 The other half is paid when the tenant vacates the unit.

 2. Landlord files Notice of Intent to Withdraw Units from the Rental Market with the Rent Board.
 The two notices work hand in hand: if the landlord serves the eviction notice and files the Notice of Intent simultaneously (e.g., the same day), then the eviction notice can be 120 days.
 If the eviction notice is given on July 1 and the Notice of Intent is filed July 10, it must be at least a 130 day notice.
 Tenants are advised to determine when the Notice of Intent is filed since discrepancies can make the eviction invalid.
 The eviction notice cannot expire before the building is withdrawn.